-ArcGIS Server includes Python 2.7 for Windows 64 bit.
-At ArcGIS Enterprise 10.5 and later, the conda environment is included with ArcGIS Server.
-The conda environment is based on Python 3.
+At ArcGIS Enterprise 10.5 and later, a Python 3-based conda environment is included with ArcGIS Server.

 The Python installation of ArcGIS Server includes packages such as numpy and matplotlib.
 However, if you want to install additional custom Python packages, follow the steps below.

 For geoprocessing services published from ArcGIS Pro or the ArcPy module based on your ArcGIS Pro conda environment, you can specify a Python environment for geoprocessing services following the steps below.
 Because you will be modifying the default Python environment, a backup is encouraged before configuration.

 Most third-party Python packages should work with the wine environment, however, if the package makes WIN32 calls (directly or indirectly interacting with Windows OS), those packages will not function properly even with a successful configuration.